TimothyStephens/TF-IDF/README.md

 # TF-IDF method for LGT detection.
 This is the source code of TF-IDF program.
-This is program is specific for LGT detection.
+This program is specific for LGT detection.
 The input should be seqeuence part of a FASTA file. e.g. there are 5 sequences for LGT detection, the input file should be:

 ACCCGGGGTTTTCAAA # seq1